xmonader/info_foundation/docs/web_resources.md

-# Web resources
+# Web Resources

 ## Foundation website - [www.threefold.me](http://www.threefold.me)

 - Everything related to the ThreeFold Foundation
-- Team, ambassadords and community
+- Team, ambassadors and community
 - General information on the project
 - Articles
 - Links to resources